breekoy/laravel-docker-boilerplate/readme.md

-### Docker boilerplate for my own Laravel Development.
+### Custom Docker boilerplate for my own Laravel development.
+This is for older laravel versions that do not have Laravel Sail.